This post may include affiliate links. Thank you for your support.

 Make the best healthy tuna pasta salad with minimal prep in just 30 minutes, or less.
 Featuring the perfect mix of flaky tuna, tender macaroni pasta, fresh veggies, salty parmesan, and a better-for-you creamy Greek yogurt dressing, this macaroni salad with tuna is a total crowd-pleaser that’s perfect for picnics, potlucks, barbecues and more!

 Update: This post was originally published in August 2020.
 I made updates to the post below to include more information about pasta salad with tuna.
-Plus, I added a recipe video to show you exactly how easy it is to make deliciously healthy pasta salad at home!
+Plus, I added a recipe video to show you exactly how easy it is to make this delicious recipe at home.

 Hi, friends!
 Today I’m sharing a healthy, yet delicious take on a classic summertime dish – tuna macaroni salad.